Religion in ancient Rome: Jews and Roman religion

 For at least a century before the establishment of the Augustan principate, Jews and Judaism were tolerated in Rome by diplomatic treaty with Judaea's Hellenised elite.
 Diaspora Jews had much in common with the overwhelmingly Hellenic or Hellenised communities that surrounded them.
 Early Italian synagogues have left few traces; but one was dedicated in Ostia around the mid-1st century BC and several more are attested during the Imperial period.
 Judaea's enrollment as a client kingdom in 63 BC increased the Jewish diaspora; in Rome, this led to closer official scrutiny of their religion.
 Their synagogues were recognised as legitimate collegia by Julius Caesar.
-By the Augustan era, the city of Rome was home to several thousand Jews.Smallwood, 2-3, 4-6: the presence of practicing Jews in Rome is attested "at least a century" before 63 BC.
-Smallwood describes the preamble to Judaea's clientage as the Hellenising of ruling Jewish dynasties, their claims to kingly messianism and their popular, traditionalist rejection in the Maccabaean revolt.
-In Rome, the more "characteristically Jewish" beliefs and customs were subjects of scorn and mockery.Books.Google.co.uk Ibid, 120-143 for early Roman responses to Judaistic practice; but see also Tessa Rajack, "Was there a Roman Charter for the Jews?"
-Journal of Roman Studies, 74, (1984) 107-23; no "Roman charter" for Judaism should be inferred from local, ad hoc attempts to suppress anti-Jewish acts (as in Josephus' account); Judaism as religio licita is only found later, in Tertullian.
-Cicero, pro Flacco, 66, refers to Judaism as superstitio.
+By the Augustan era, the city of Rome was home to several thousand Jews.
 In some periods under Roman rule, Jews were legally exempt from official sacrifice, under certain conditions.
 Judaism was a superstitio to Cicero, but the Church Father Tertullian described it as religio licita (an officially permitted religion) in contrast to Christianity.